tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/tfdbg-tflearn.md

 ```

 Then this `hook` can be used in the same way as the `LocalCLIDebugHook` examples
 above.
-As the training and/or evalution of `Estimator` or `Experiment`
+As the training and/or evaluation of `Estimator` or `Experiment`
 happens, directories of the naming pattern
 `/shared/storage/location/tfdbg_dumps_1/run_<epoch_timestamp_microsec>_<uuid>`
 will appear.
 Each directory corresponds to a `Session.run()` call that underlies